rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 “Head to the bathroom on your side.
 Take off your clothes, blindfold yourself, and wait for me in the shower.
 I’ll be there soon.
 Be ready for me! 💋”

 Amy grinned as she texted Ian.
 He was cute enough, though a bit vanilla for her taste.
-She’d been teasing him all day and he was sure to jump at the chance to hook up with her.
+She’d been teasing him all day, and he was sure to jump at the chance to hook up with her.
 The coaches had said it was time for bed more than an hour ago, and old people went to sleep early, so it had to be safe to sneak across by now.

 She walked to the door and glanced at her roommate.
 She was on her phone too, probably texting her girlfriend in the room next door.
 The coaches had been quick to separate them when assigning rooms.